0xVector/pathfinding/README.md

 **/help Pathfinding** - view in-game help with all the commands.

 ### Setting up
+**/options** - interactive, clickable and easy to use chat menu with all the options.

 **/setalgorithm** - set the algorithm used to pathfind.

 **/selectblockplane <y-level> <x1> <z1> <x2> <z2>**- select the